danfuzz/samizdat/doc/language-guide/09-module-system.md

 the module, bound to the key `"varName"`.

-As a conveniend short-hand, `export` can be used as a prefix on immutable variable definitions, function definitions (both regular and generic functions), and `import` statements, to export the variables so-defined.
+As a conveniend short-hand, `export` can be used as a prefix on immutable variable definitions, function definitions, and `import` statements, to export the variables so-defined.

 **Note:** The thing that is exported is the value of a variable, and not the "cell" containing a variable.
 So, it is generally a bad idea to export